V3innn/ctf-writeups/TUCTF-2023/README.md

-# Writeup for: Hacker Typer?
+# Writeup for: Hacker Typer
 This is a programming challenge
 ## Challenge Description:
 Only the most leet hackers can type faster than my bot.
 Can you beat it?